What’s It Like to Be an Engineer?

 2. The position you hold

-These two elements will seriously influence your life as an engineer.
-It’s a bit like answering the question, “What’s it like to drive a car?”
+These two elements will significantly shape your journey as an engineer.
+It’s akin to answering the question, “What’s it like to drive a car?”

-Likewise, a road trip through the endless Vegas desert feels worlds away from winding your way along the picturesque Hana Highway in Maui.
+Similarly, driving through the vast Vegas desert is a world apart from maneuvering along the Hana Highway in Maui.

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER